muiz-25/muiz-25/README.md

 - 👋 Hi, I’m Muhammad Mu'izzuddin
 - 👀 I’m interested in coding.
-- 🌱 I’m currently studying computer science and on second semester but right now on semester break.
+- 🌱 I’m currently studying computer science and on second semester but right now is semester break.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: Male